rsousacode/DotBelt.CMS/README.md

 ### Frontend Commands

-- `just frontend`: Change directory to BoilerPlate.Frontend and run npm dev.
+- `just frontend`: Change directory to DotBelt.Frontend and run npm dev.
 - `just generate-schema`: Generates the GraphQL schema used by the graphql codegen in the frontend project.
-- `just frontend-codegen`: Change directory to BoilerPlate.Frontend and run npm run codegen to generate TypeScript types for GraphQL.
+- `just frontend-codegen`: Change directory to DotBelt.Frontend and run npm run codegen to generate TypeScript types for GraphQL.
 - `just graphql-update` Run both generate-schema and frontend-codegen to update the GraphQL schema and generate TypeScript types.